srujanagattu/My-First-C-App/readme.md

 Fee depends on the count of your visit.

-Try to give feesback after using the app.
+Give feedback after using the app.

 Thank you!!